zabbix/zabbix-docker/README.md

 Instead of using zabbix-appliance that was packing every service into one container you should now use the provided docker-compose files.

-1. pull the repository
+1. Pull the repository.
-2. rename the docker-compose-os-db-buildtype.yaml file you want to docker-compose.yaml
+2. Choose the docker-compose file you want to use and remove / comment extra services (for example proxy) you don't want.
-3. review the .env and .User / Password files
+3. Review the `.env` and ._DATABASE__USER/PASSWORD files.
-3. run `docker-compose up -d` from inside the directory
+3. Run `docker-compose -f YOUR_SUITABLE_DOCKER_COMPOSE up -d` from inside the directory.
-4. Have your full stack zabbix instance available at localhost:80
+4. Have your full stack zabbix instance available at localhost:80.

 ## Issues